MurmurationsNetwork/MurmurationsDocumentation/docs/guides/map.md

 ### Schema

-Select a schema if you want to narrow down the results to nodes whose profiles are based on a specific schema.
-The default is to show all nodes in Murmurations ("all schemas").
+The Schema default is the Organisations schema.
+Select a different schema if you want to narrow down the results to nodes whose profiles are based on a specific schema.

 ### Tags